krbullock/vlad-merb/README.txt

 == DESCRIPTION:

 Merb support for Vlad.
-Vlad's documentation includes some example code to make vlad:start and vlad:stop work with Merb; this plugin makes it so you don't have to add it to every deploy file of every app, and makes it a bit more robust.
+Prior to 2.0.0, Vlad included support to make vlad:start and vlad:stop work with Merb; this plugin adds Merb support back in, and makes it a bit more robust.

 == FEATURES/PROBLEMS: